Kuljit Bhamra: Career

 In 1983 he produced and arranged an album for Premi – a Southall-based singer who introduced Bhamra to another new band Heera.
 The band's debut album, produced by Bhamra, was played back to back with Premi's, 24 hours a day, on the Asian pirate radio station Sina Radio (now Sunrise Radio).
 Using multitrack recording techniques whilst combining Indian percussion with western instruments and live orchestral violins, Bhamra went on to produce numerous albums for both British and Indian artists.
 Some of his productions became internationally successful and included songs such as 'Rail Gaddi' (by Chirag Pehchan); 'Pyar Ka Hai Bairi' (by Sangeeta); 'Giddha Pao Haan Deo' (by Mohinder Kaur Bhamra); 'Peer Tere Jaan Di' (by Gurdas Maan); 'Aj Tenoon Nachna Pao' (by Mahendra Kapoor); 'Patel Rap' (by Bali), 'Nachdi Di Gooth Khulgaye' (by Premi) and Jag Wala Mela (by Heera).

 In 1986 Bhamra established Keda Records, an independent record label committed to producing high quality cassettes and LPs.

 Bhamra was profiled in the 1992 movie Confusion a Black Arts Video Project funded by the Arts Council of Great Britain.

-Bhamra finally gave up his career as a civil engineer in 1994 to concentrate on music.
+Bhamra gave up his career as a civil engineer in 1994 to concentrate on music.
 He purchased The Yard recording studio (situated next to Westar Studios in Southall) and renamed it Red Fort Studios.
 Later in 1999 he became the owner of the whole complex after not renewing the lease for Westar Studios.

-Bhamra started a long history of collaboration with jazz saxophonist Andy Sheppard in 2000 when they worked on the album Dancing Man & Woman and went on to produce many joint compositions, performances and recordings including his debut album for ECM Records in 2010 Movements in Colour.
+In 2000, Bhamra began a long history of collaboration with jazz saxophonist Andy Sheppard when they worked on the album Dancing Man & Woman.
+He went on to produce many joint compositions, performances and recordings including his debut album for ECM Records in 2010 Movements in Colour.
 During this time, Bhamra further developed his playing styles and extended his tabla kit to include other percussion instruments such as snare drum, cymbals and various hand-held percussion.

 In 2001 Bhamra composed and directed the music for a production of the Ramayana which debuted at the Birmingham Repertory Theatre and went on to the Royal National Theatre London.

 From 2002 to 2004 he performed as on-stage percussionist in Andrew Lloyd Webber's musical Bombay Dreams at The Apollo Theatre, London.
 He also was 'dialect coach' for the production.
 Occasionally, audience members came to the front of the auditorium and danced to his drumming at the end of the show.